New Formulas for America's Workforce: Engaging More Girls in Science and Engineering

-• New Formulas for America's Workforce 2--Girls in Science and Engineering (available formats: HTML and PDF) NSF’s investment in projects to improve the representation of girls and women in the sciences, mathematics, engineering and technology, from mid-2002 through 2005.
+• New Formulas for America's Workforce 2--Girls in Science and Engineering (NSF 06-60, available formats: HTML and PDF) More NSF-funded projects designed to ultimately improve the representation of girls and women in the sciences, mathematics, engineering and technology, from mid-2002 through 2005.

-• New Tools for America's Workforce (HTML or PDF, posted 8-8-07) New Tools catalogs a wide variety of products from NSF-funded projects to help teachers, employers, policymakers, and parents foster gender diversity in science, technology, engineering, and mathematics.
+• New Tools for America's Workforce (NSF 06-59, HTML or PDF, posted 8-8-07) New Tools catalogs a wide variety of products from NSF-funded projects to help teachers, employers, policymakers, and parents foster gender diversity in science, technology, engineering, and mathematics.